Envitia/maplink-docs/pages/support/install-and-upgrade.md

 * toc
 {:toc}

-> **MapLink Pro 11: The next major release of MapLink Pro is coming soon.
-When this happens, MapLink Pro 8.x will enter support and maintenance end-of-life.
-If this affects your contracts, [please contact us to discuss how to bring your systems up-to-date](https://forms.office.com/e/6ydUswfjEe).**
+> **MapLink Pro 11: The next major release of MapLink Pro is now available.
+MapLink Pro 8.x has now entered support and maintenance end-of-life.
+[Please contact us to discuss how to bring your systems up-to-date](https://forms.office.com/e/6ydUswfjEe).**

-If you have an active MapLink Pro support and maintenance contract with Envitia, you can upgrade to MapLink Pro 11.1 when it becomes available ([see the Support page for more details of the release date](index.md)).

 There are structural differences between 11.1 and previous versions of MapLink Pro.
 This page explains how to upgrade your application to MapLink Pro 11.1.